 Abadi has been a project director on numerous studies focused on substance use and related harm among adolescent and young adult populations, and has published peer-reviewed articles stemming from this work.
 Currently, Abadi is principal investigator on a subcontract with the University of Louisville to develop and test a peer-led intervention to reduce risky drinking among college students through individual-level strategies.
 She also serves as project director on a study with Children International to conduct a biennial survey of children in 10 countries in order to assess program impact on health, education, empowerment and employability.

-Under Abadi’s direction, PIRE will lead evaluation efforts for the Coffee County Anti-Drug Coalition’s Count it!
-Lock It!
-Drop It™ (CLD) initiative, assessing survey and archival data to better understand the prescription drug issue in Tennessee, and process data in order to determine program impact on reducing prescription drug abuse.
+Under Abadi’s direction, PIRE will lead evaluation efforts for the Coffee County Anti-Drug Coalition’s Count It!
+Drop It!
+Lock It!® initiative, assessing survey and archival data to better understand the prescription drug issue in Tennessee, and process data in order to determine program impact on reducing prescription drug abuse.